biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--How-to-use.md

 ## Step 4 — Detect alignment across the loaded images

-After propagating, most images will be correctly aligned, but some may have shifted center or rotation and need individual correction.
-Open **Tools > Detect Image Alignment...** (`Ctrl+D`) to identify outliers.

 ![-](../../images/QF/detect_alignment.png)

 After propagating, most images will be correctly aligned, but some may have shifted center or rotation and need individual correction.
 Open **Tools > Detect Image Alignment...** (`Ctrl+D`) or click **Detect Image Alignment...** in the right panel.

 The dialog shows one row per image with columns for: